 Parylene Performance Characteristics Versus Competitor Solutions.

-On the other hand, conformal coatings (thin polymeric films applied directly to substrates and components) can be customized to the application environment, provide robust protection, allow for lighter and smaller ECU assemblies.
+On the other hand, conformal coatings (thin polymeric films applied directly to substrates and components) can be customized to the application environment, provide robust protection, and allow for lighter and smaller ECU assemblies.
 They may reduce the need for traditional seals or enclosures altogether.
 However, choosing a suitable conformal coating material is imperative because selected chemistries can directly impact aspects of ECU functionality and reliability.
-Traditionally, acrylics, epoxies, and silicones have been used to protect printed circuit board assemblies (PCBAs) in ECUs from environmental contamination.
-Still, these materials often require substantial layering and thickness to demonstrate protection benefits.
+Traditionally, acrylics, epoxies, and silicones have protected printed circuit board assemblies (PCBAs) in ECUs from environmental contamination.
+Still, these materials require substantial layering and thickness to demonstrate protection benefits.
 And as electronics continue to miniaturize and increase in overall complexity, conformal coating weight and application footprint are essential variables to consider when evaluating protection alternatives to minimize bulk.
 HZO’s Parylene coatings are a natural fit for ECU applications due to the demonstrated performance across a wide range of test parameters and application environments.
 Considered the gold standard, Parylene conformal coatings come in various types and have nearly 50 years of reliable, durable, and long-lasting performance across industries.
 The coating is superior in uniform coverage, barrier properties, and performance at comparably thinner films, with less stress on mechanical structures and virtually no added weight.

 |Class||Type||Speciman – Average Coating Thickness [μm]|